-This gallery will be closed from 6 January to 20 March 2020 to facilitate the re-display of Queen Victoria’s Apartments.
+This gallery will be closed from 6 January to 27 March 2020, re-opening to the public on Saturday 28 March 2020, to facilitate the re-display of Queen Victoria’s Apartments.

 From December 1914 to February 1916, the Royal Pavilion was offered for use as a hospital for troops from the Indian Corps wounded on the Western Front in France and Flanders during World War I.